closes #27494

 This adds support for syncing multiple signets.

-Each custom signet is stored in a different datadir, using the first 8 bytes of the signet challenge in hex as the suffix.
+Each custom signet is stored in a different datadir, using the network magic (message start) as the suffix.

 The default signet is always stored without a suffix for backward compatibility, even if the default challenge is provided explicitly via -signetchallenge.